Semington to Swindon

 Your browser does not support the audio element.

 Construction of the North Wilts canal started in 1814 from Swindon and completed in 1819 to Latton and a junction with the Thames and Severn canal.
-The cut was a total of 8.4 miles, a fall of 59.1 feet, 12 Locks, 34 Bridges and 6 Aqueducts.
+The cut was a total of 8 miles and 3 furlongs, a fall of 58 feet 8 inches, 12 Locks, 34 Bridges and 6 Aqueducts.

 In 1821 an act of parliament incorporated both the North Wilts canal and the Wilts & Berks canal.
 The Canal closed in 1914.